 How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

-We will show you how to release the golf club correctly, the key to finding the right release position, and how you can practice working on how to release the golf club.
+We will show you how to release the golf club correctly and how you can learn to refine your wrist movements to ensure consistency.

 Releasing the Golf Club (Key Takeaways)

-If you don’t have time to read our entire guide on how to release the golf club correctly, here are the key points you should take away with you.
+If you don’t have time to read our entire guide on releasing the golf club, here are the most important takeaways:

 - Releasing the golf club is not rolling the hands over; it is maintaining proper wrist angle through impact and then allowing your body to rotate.